American wallets tighten up in government shutdown

 The fears and drain on consumer confidence brought on by the stalemate in Washington are not hitting every corner of retail, however.

-Toy demand heading into the holiday season is very strong at Mattel Inc MAT.N, the world’s largest toy company.
-Berkshire Hathaway Inc’s (BRKa.N) Warren Buffett said he has not seen a drop off in consumer confidence at its home furnishing and jewelry retailers.
+Toy demand heading into the holiday season is very strong at Mattel Inc, the world’s largest toy company.
+Berkshire Hathaway Inc’s Warren Buffett said he has not seen a drop off in consumer confidence at its home furnishing and jewelry retailers.

 “If this goes past tomorrow, we will see,” Buffett told CNBC.
 “It won’t cause me to change what I do in life, but we will definitely see something.”